are instrumental methods of detection so useful?

 into a tube containing a carrier gas (called the mobile phase,

-the immobile phase or stationary phase, which doesn't move), but only temporarily.
-However different
+the immobile phase or stationary phase - which doesn't move.

-substances are held back, or 'retained', for different times so that
+substances in the mixture and the column material, they are held back, or 'retained', for different times so that

 the mixture separates out in the carrier gas stream.